 Interest The Company's earnings are also affected by changes in interest rates due to the impact those changes have on its interest income from cash and short-term investments, and its interest expense from variable-rate debt instruments.
 The Company's largest exposure with respect to variable-rate debt comes from changes in the London Interbank Offered Rate (LIBOR).
-The Company had variable-rate debt instruments representing approximately 42 percent of its total long-term debt at December 31, 2006 and 2005.
-If the Company's interest rates average 10 percent more in 2007 than they did at December 31, 2006, the Company's interest expense would increase by approximately \$26 million and interest income from cash and short-term investments would increase by approximately \$28 million.
-In comparison, at December 31, 2005, the Company estimated that if interest rates averaged 10 percent more in 2006 than they did at December 31, 2005, the Company's interest expense would have increased by approximately \$26 million and interest income from cash and short-term investments would have increased by approximately \$18 million.
+The Company had variable-rate debt instruments representing approximately 33 percent and 32 percent of its total long-term debt at December 31, 2006 and 2005, respectively.
+If the Company's interest rates average 10 percent more in 2007 than they did at December 31, 2006, the Company's interest expense would increase by approximately \$29 million and interest income from cash and short-term investments would increase by approximately \$28 million.
+In comparison, at December 31, 2005, the Company's interest expense would have increased by approximately \$28 million and interest income from cash and short-term investments would have increased by approximately \$28 million.
 These amounts are determined by considering the impact of the hypothetical interest rates on the Company's variable-rate long-term debt and cash and short-term investment balances at December 31, 2006 and 2005.

-Market risk for fixed-rate long-term debt is estimated as the potential increase in fair value resulting from a hypothetical 10 percent decrease in interest rates, and amounts to approximately \$211 million and \$240 million as of December 31, 2006 and 2005, respectively.
+Market risk for fixed-rate long-term debt is estimated as the potential increase in fair value resulting from a hypothetical 10 percent decrease in interest rates, and amounts to approximately \$315 million and \$385 million as of December 31, 2006 and 2005, respectively.
 The fair values of the Company's long-term debt were estimated using quoted market prices or discounted future cash flows based on the Company's incremental borrowing rates for similar types of borrowing arrangements.